 A quota is a predefined limit that controls how many respondents with specific characteristics can complete the survey.
-If a question's options align with the required quotas, simply apply the quotas
+If a question's options align with the required quotas, simply apply the quotas tag to automatically derive the quotas from the question.

 4. What is your annual household income, before taxes?